 The black grid on the PCA is the individual WAC coverage so our planned flight area (outlined in green) is more or less contained in WAC 3457 but we would certainly need to also take along WAC 3356 adjoining the northern edge of WAC 3457.

-Meteorological information for any ARFOR can be obtained from Airservices Australia's internet meteorological briefing system www.airservices.gov.au/brief/aismet.asp.
-Just click 'Area Briefing' on the opening page, then the ARFOR area (in our case, 22) on the map display.
-Also place a check in the 'Head Office Notam — summary' request box but uncheck the other boxes.
+When registered, you can log in; enter user name and password, and then click the required link.
+If you choose 'Area Briefing' you can select up to 5 briefing areas by clicking on the map or by entering the required areas or sub areas (4-digit codes) in the entry boxes, place a check in the 'Head Office Notam — summary' request box, enter the validity period and then click on the 'Submit' button.
+Alternatively, click on the Area Directory link to select any of the area or sub areas from the the directory list.
 An area briefing provides area meteorological information, NOTAM and meteorological information on aerodromes, NOTAM for restricted areas within the selected area, and relevant Flight Information Region meteorological and NOTAM information.
 The aerodrome meteorological information is in the form of Meteorological Reports [METAR] and Aerodrome Forecasts [TAF].
 We will look at the meteorological information in the flight plan preparation module for which I have downloaded an area 22 ARFOR and added some comments (this opens in a new browser window).

-The times of first light and last light for any Australian location can also be accessed from the opening page — click 'First light / Last light' (or go direct to www.airservices.gov.au/brief/lightbrf.asp) and follow the instructions.
+The times of first light and last light for any Australian location are accessed from the opening page — click 'First Light-Last Light'.
+Current UTC date and time may be derived with the 'Time Zone Converter (Local To UTC)'.

 |Stuff you don't need to know